• Skip to primary navigation

 Filing a medical malpractice lawsuit for cerebral palsy can be particularly daunting.

-You’re facing going up against entire legal teams representing doctors’ insurance companies.
+You will face legal teams representing doctors’ insurance companies.
 Understanding the process and the Massachusetts laws that govern it can make this a little easier.

 Statute of Limitations in Massachusetts